estebanm123/wasdk-multi-window-issue/README.md

 2. Open multi-window-hang.sln.
 3. Build and launch the app (issue seems to repro in both Debug & Release).
 4. In the app, pressing the red button will lead to either an unexpected wrong thread exception or one of the windows will open successfully while the other fails to.

+The issue doesn't repro if the window setup code in the DispatcherQueue callback to the Application::Start or the App::OnLaunched callbacks.